 “I need a strong support system, I am not looking to lose any more friends, believe me.
 I’m just trying to make our language and culture stronger through music thats all.
 Just because I am well known doesn’t mean I deserve it.”

 Friends and prominent supporters encouraged her to keep going amid the negativity they said came from colonization.

 (Kelly Fraser was known for her songwriting and promoting Inuit language and culture.
 APTN file)

-“Unfortunately Eskimos do this a lot,” replied Peter Ittinuar, the first Inuk MP.
+“Unfortunately Eskimos do this a lot,” posted Peter Ittinuar, the first Inuk MP, in a reply.

 “Way back when we’d come back from Ottawa and struggling with language and other things, the Eskimos, young and old, loved nothing better than to make us feel less than worthy.
 So it’s not a new phenomenon.”